 Just landed in Cusco?
-Join us on a half day Cusco City Tour that will give you an introduction to the Inca civilization and the impact of Spanish conquest.
+Join us on a Cusco Half Day Tour that will give you an introduction to the Inca civilization and the impact of the Spanish conquest.
 Guided by a local expert, you will discover many astonishing facts about the Inca ruins which are worth visiting before you visit Machu Picchu.

-Cusco City nestles at 3399 metres above sea level.
+Cusco City nestles at 3399 meters above sea level.
 The former capital of the Inca empire has mystery in every turn.
-The well preserved architecture reflects the perfect blend of Inca and Spanish designs.
+The well-preserved architecture reflects the perfect blend of Inca and Spanish designs.
 Qorikancha or the Santo Domingo Church is the perfect example of this.

-Qorikancha was built by Incas as their supreme religious site.
-To them this was the sun temple.
-When the Spanish conquered Cusco, they demolished the temple and built their cathedral on its remains.
+Qorikancha was built by the Incas as their supreme religious site.
+To them, this was the sun temple.
+When the Spanish conquered Cusco, they took it down and built the cathedral on its remains.

 The city of Cusco saw rapid development under the leadership of Pachacutec.
-The renowned Inca emperor who built Machu Picchu and Choquequirao among other notable sites.
-You will be able to see his statue in the centre of Plaza de Armas (Main Square).
+The renowned Inca emperor built Machu Picchu and Choquequirao among other notable sites.
+You will be able to see his statue in the center of Plaza de Armas (Main Square).

-On this guided Cusco City Tour, you will be visiting the Cathedral of Cusco, Qorikancha, Sacsayhuaman, Q’enqo, Tambomachay and Puca Pucara.
-On this guided tour you will discover that Cusco’s reputation as a gateway to Sacred Valley or Rainbow Mountain simply accentuates its enduring popularity.
+On this guided Cusco City Tour, you will be visiting the San Pedro Market, Qorikancha, Sacsayhuaman, Q’enqo, Tambomachay, and Puca Pucara.
+You will discover that Cusco’s reputation as a gateway to Sacred Valley or Rainbow Mountain simply accentuates its enduring popularity.

 City Tours Cusco is one of our signature tours.
-We have dedicated guides who have an excellent knowledge about history and culture.
+We have guides who have excellent knowledge about history and culture.

-We operate the half day trip from Cusco both in small groups and as private tours.
-Simply reach out to us to discover the former capital of Incas.
+We operate the half-day trip from Cusco both in small groups and as private tours.
+Simply reach out to us to discover the former capital of the Incas.

 Cusco Hotel Transfer

 We will continue the City Tour at Qorikancha.
 This was the most prominent and Sacred Site of worship to Incas.
-Legends say that once the courtyard of the temple was filled with statues made entirely of gold.
+Legends say that once the courtyard of the temple was full of statues made entirely of gold.